-Often, I find myself staring down a blank page with a topic rattling around in my head, clouded by a million other thoughts.
-I was already laying down the groundwork for the upcoming Script Frenzy challenge and thought this would be a great way to get focused and write like I’ve never written before.
+Often, I find myself staring down a blank page with a in my head, clouded by a million other thoughts.
+I was already laying down the groundwork for the upcoming Script Frenzy challenge.
+So I thought this would be a great way to get focused and write like I’ve never written before.
 And it’s really helped.

 The days I haven’t written my daily quota, I struggle.
 It takes me longer to say what I want and I stumble along the way.
 It’s harder for me to focus and stay motivated.
 But the days I’ve tackled this writing exercise I fly through pages.
 The words flow with ease and I’m less stressed about what shows up on the screen.

 One of the things I really love about this site are the graphs.
-Stats are extracted from your writing and displayed after you meet your daily goal.
+750 Words extracts from your writing and displayed after you meet your daily goal.
 They show you how you are feeling, what you are concerned about, what your mindset is, and highlight your frequently used words.
-The 750 Words webapp also times you and tracks how many distractions you’ve had.
+The 750 Words web-app also times you and tracks how many distractions you’ve had.
 (You can see a sample of my daily stats on the left.)
 For me, this feature is invaluable when it comes to dissecting my daily brain dump.

 If you’ve been wondering how to take your writing to the next level, I highly recommend you try writing 750 words a day.

 Carol Housel writes for the Lulu Blog – Archived